reapyr-dev/reapyr/README.md

 ![Reapyr](docs/media/reapyrlogo256.png?raw=true "Reapyr")

-# Reapyr: Develop with the simplicity of Python, and performance of C/C++ !
+# Reapyr: Develop with the simplicity of Python, and the performance of C/C++ !

 Reapyr is a set of [Python](https://www.python.org/) bindings for the amazing [Raylib](https://www.raylib.com/) game library.